 Donate to The Howland Company:

 By donating to The Howland Company, you help us in so many ways.
-Your support allows us to continue the growth of our projects in development; it helps us run The Reading Group, our monthly cold-reading of a play with the community, free of charge; and it is integral to moving forward with our upcoming and most ambitious season, featuring two large-scale Toronto premieres in 2018.
+Your support allows us to continue the growth of our projects in development; it helps us run The Reading Group, our monthly cold-reading of a play with the community, free of charge; and it is integral to moving forward with our most ambitious season, featuring two large-scale Toronto premieres in 2018.